5roop/task1/README.md

 Training times were way shorter than both previously tried methods.
 100 epochs only needed 515 ms.

-I tried improving the statistics by
+I tried improving the statistics by fiddling with the learning rate and n-gram settings, but never reached precisions more than 0.62.

+Aformentioned tests were performed on Slovenian data, which might be harder to grasp than English.
+When trying the same 'tricks' for English, better results were obtained.
+Instead of 0.62 the resulting precision was 0.75.

 # Slovenian and Croatian language data